 Subset Games developed and published Into The Breach independently.
 They are the same folks behind the extraordinarily successful, FTL: Faster Than Light.
 Into the Breach was first released for PC via the Steam platform and then was later made available on Mac and the Nintendo Switch; further plans exist for a Linux version.
 In this Into the Breach review, we will include information on the storyline and setting, technical requirements, and comparisons to other similar titles.

-Into The Breach (Windows, Mac, Nintendo Switch)
+Into the Breach (Windows, Mac, Nintendo Switch) |

-What Is Into The Breach?
+What Is Into the Breach?

 Released in 2018, Into the Breach is an exclusively single-player game in the turn-based tactical strategy genre.
 Its small-scale 8×8 battlefield grids and retro graphical style are more than a little reminiscent of Advance Wars, and so its appearance on the Nintendo Switch is appropriate.
 It is specifically designed so that individual engagements can be played out quickly (usually only about five turns), thus giving it the feel of a mobile game.
 The maps, goals, and enemy configurations are random, so the player will never play through the same scenarios twice, leading to an exceptional level of replay-ability.